Farm to Family

 During the pandemic, the program was able to help the California Department of Social Services produce and deliver emergency food boxes to food banks, community organizations, and tribes across our state.
 The first boxes dropped soon after the initial shutdown order and in the nine months following, more than one-million boxes were delivered.

-Each year, more that 240 farmers, packers, and distributors donate to the Farm to Family program.
-As one of the largest food recovery programs in the country, California’s agricultural community relies on Farm to Family to make sure excess produce doesn’t go to waste.
+Each year, farmers, packers, and distributors donate to the Farm to Family program.
+As one of the largest food recovery programs in the country, California’s agricultural community relies on Farm to Family to make sure excess produce doesn’t go to waste, and food banks rely on Farm to Family for their food distributions.